RgbTrouw/Qs-Messenger/README.md

   -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-     ** The Good NEWS ** is that the Linux version is functional... this means that we can still make some progress on the server/client in the meantime.
+     ** The Good NEWS ** is that the Linux version is functional... this means that other updates are due to come.

      A new version with latest fixes should be available next.
 Other changes are not excluded.